|

 Returns a smart pointer with a moved instance of this object.

-Implemented in DSP< SampleType, Derived >, DSP< SampleType, GainDb< SampleType > >, DSP< SampleType, GainLinear< SampleType > >, DSP< SampleType, HardClip< SampleType > >, and DSP< SampleType, Mute< SampleType > >.
+Implemented in DSP< SampleType, Derived >, DSP< SampleType, DSPFunction< SampleType > >, DSP< SampleType, GainDb< SampleType > >, DSP< SampleType, GainLinear< SampleType > >, DSP< SampleType, HardClip< SampleType > >, DSP< SampleType, Mute< SampleType > >, and DSP< SampleType, StereoToMidSide< SampleType > >.

 |